 5. Lines 717-720; 738-740.
 It is typical to treat terms such as experiment, block, individual plant, leaf, and leaflet as random effects in linear models.
 (A fixed effect is one I could reproduce in a new experiment, e.g. isolate and plant accession; a random one is an effect I could not reproduce, e.g. experiment and block).
 What is the justification for treating them as fixed effects.
 The authors state that "significance of individual terms in the model did not change" but they do not provide documentation of that point.
 In particular, they do not show us how the estimated percentages of the variance accounted for by the different terms changes.
 Table 1 should contain the results from a conventional analysis (experiment and block as random effects) rather than an unconventional analysis.
 And in the ANOVA analysis of isolates sensitive to domestication, are the same 2 isolates identified if experiment is treated as a random effect (line 363).

-<Response>
+<Response> We have rebuilt the model and Table as suggested by both reviewers (line 313).
+We hope that this helps to clarify.
+We freely admit that this Table has been bounced around by reviewers at other locations and we do fully agree that the blend of fixed and random effects as suggested by both reviewers is the most appropriate.
+We conducted the single-isolate ANOVAs with experiment as a random effect, and again identified the same 2 domestication-associated isolates (line 386, Supplemental Data Set 3).

 6. Zhang et al 2017 presents data on lesion sizes on Arabidopsis for all these isolates.
 Including data on the correlation between lesion sizes on Arabidopsis and tomato would provide a fuller picture of the genetic underpinnings of virulence in Botrytis.
 It would be especially informative know if any of the SNPs presented in Figure 4 are also significantly associated with variation in virulence against Arabidopsis.

-<Response>
+<Response> For the 94 isolates included in both this study and the Zhang 2017 study, we calculated correlations between lesion sizes on Arabidopsis vs. domesticated and wild tomato.
+There is a weak but significant positive correlation for both, with r=0.247 for wild and r=0.301 for domesticated tomato versus Arabidopsis.
+These results are reported in the text (line 284) and as Supplemental Figure 3.
+We agree that it would be interesting to compare candidate B. cinerea SNPs from virulence studies across plant hosts in the future.
+But we would prefer not to incorporate that into this manuscript given the already existing complexity.
+Additionally, we think it would be best to develop a new approach whereby we use the two species as factors in the GWA and treat this almost as a multi-trait GWA approach.
+This would take significant time and would likely take a full manuscript to properly describe.

 7. Surprisingly, the results from Zhang et al are not discussed in this paper at all, either in the Introduction or the Discussion.
 How does the finding that "... the JA and SA signaling pathways functioned to constrain/canalize the range of virulence in the pathogen population, but the underlying transcriptomic response was highly plastic.
 These data showed that plants utilize major defense hormone pathways to buffer disease resistance..." impact the observations presented here.
 Does this mean that much of the potential variation in pathogen virulence encoded by its genetic diversity is actually masked by the ability of the plant defense system to adapt to a variety of virulence mechanisms?